George Foster Herben: Career

-Following a short vacation in the Adirondacks, where his family had a cottage at Big Moose Lake, Herben began his career in 1921 as an intern at the Brooklyn Hospital.
+Following a short vacation in the Adirondacks, where his family had a cottage at Twitchell Lake, Herben began his career in 1921 as an intern at the Brooklyn Hospital.
 In June 1927 Herben began work at the Loomis Sanitorium, by Liberty, New York.
 He worked there until at least 1934, during which time he served as the president of the Medical Society of the County of Sullivan.
 Herben later worked for many years at the House of Rest at Sprain Ridge, a church-affiliated tuberculosis hospital and preventorium in Yonkers, New York.
 At various times he worked there as the physician in chief, and as the medical director.
 In 1947, he was nominated to the Board of Managers of the Yonkers Bureau of Laboratories.

 Herben spoke at conferences, including the Tuberculosis Sanatorium Conference of Metropolitan New York, and helped develop several new treatments for tuberculosis.
 One such treatment, displayed at the annual meeting of the National Tuberculosis Association in 1948, and published in the Journal of the American Medical Association in 1949, was designed to replace conventional iron lungs by placing patients in a pressurized chamber which forced air into, and out of, a patient, without the use of their lungs.

 George Herben was a member of the American Medical Association, American College of Physicians, and the American College of Chest Physicians.
 He was reappointed a vice president of the latter—then known as the Federation of American Sanatoria—in 1936.
 Herben served as the Governor for the organization's New York chapter as of 1945, when he presented it with a plan for postgraduate medical education for physicians leaving the armed services after World War II.
 In 1946, he was made a Life Member of the American College of Physicians, having previously been a Fellow.